CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-05.md

    ![](./media/1dex10.png)

 1. You still need to connect the LLM node to your deployed model.
-In the **LLM node** section,
+In the top of the**LLM node** section, you need to select the connection from teh drop down list and proceed as below.

    - **Connection**: Select the connection that was newly created for you when you created the **gpt-35-turbo** **(1)** deployment.
    - **Api**: Select **chat (2)**.